How to Fix Orchid Roots Rot (and Save Your Orchid)

 Poor drainage: If the potting medium used for your orchid does not have adequate drainage, water may accumulate around the roots, leading to root rot.
 It’s crucial to use a well-draining potting mix specifically designed for orchids.

 Lack of airflow: Insufficient air circulation around the orchid’s roots can contribute to high humidity and moisture retention, creating conditions favorable for root rot.
-Stagnant air can also inhibit the drying out of the potting medium between waterings
+Stagnant air can also inhibit the drying out of the potting medium between waterings.

 Inadequate light: Orchids require an appropriate amount of light to thrive.
 Insufficient light levels can weaken the plant, making it more vulnerable to root rot and other diseases.

-Contaminated potting media or tools: Using contaminated potting mix, reusing dirty tools, or introducing infected plants into your orchid’s environment can introduce pathogens that may cause root rot.
+Using contaminated potting mix, reusing dirty tools, or introducing infected plants into your orchid’s environment can introduce pathogens that may cause root rot.

 How to Remove affected roots: